snuq/SnuKivyTemplate/Readme.md

 Themed slider based on SpecialSlider.
 Uses colors from the theme and the sliderbg image from the data directory.

+# snu.filebrowser Classes

+## snu.filebrowser.FileBrowser
+A widget that displays a navigable file browser layout complete with a sidebar for system folders and shortcuts.
+Two events are called, on_select and on_cancel when the user clicks the select and cancel buttons.

+Due to the many different uses for a file browser, there are a lot of options available to control the behavior of this widget.
+Unfortunately, some of these options can conflict with each other, so here are some examples.
+The default settings are good for opening a single file, just use:

+    FileBrowser()

+To select a folder to export a pre-defined file, use:

+    FileBrowser(file_select=False, folder_select=True, show_files=False, show_filename=False)

+To let the user select a folder to export a file that they define, use (note that you should check the 'edited_selected' value, not 'selected'):

+    FileBrowser(edit_filename=True, clear_filename=False, file_select=False, default_filename='default.txt')

+* ### FileBrowser.selected
+List Property.
+This is the files or directories that the dialog selected.
+Only the filename will be included, not the full path.

+* ### FileBrowser.edited_selected
+String Property.
+When edit_filename is enabled, and multi_select is disabled, this variable will be set to the text in the filename input field, allowing the user to provide a custom filename.

+* ### FileBrowser.folder
+String Property.
+This is the folder that the dialog is currently displaying.
+Set this to start in a specific folder, and read it to find out what folder the user ended up in.

+* ### FileBrowser.filetypes_filter
+List Property.
+This is a list of extensions to display.
+Set it to empty to display all files.
+This expects standard wildcard style matches, such as:

+    FileBrowser(filetypes_filter=['*.png', '*.jpg'])

+* ### FileBrowser.default_filename
+String Property.
+When the widget is created, the filename field will be set to this value.
+This can be used to display the filename that will be written, or to give the user a starting point for a filename.

+* ### FileBrowser.file_select
+Boolean Property, defaults to True.
+When this is True, the dialog can be used for selecting files.
+Note that files will still be displayed by default, unless you hide them.

+* ### FileBrowser.folder_select
+Boolean Property, defaults to False.
+When this is True, the dialog can be used for selecting folders.
+Keep in mind that this will not disable file_select, if you only want to select folders please disable that variable.

+* ### FileBrowser.multi_select
+Boolean Property, defaults to False.
+Setting this to True allows multiple files to be selected.
+Clicking a file will toggle selection, and a range of files can be selected with shift-click.
+Please note that only one folder may be selected, even if this is set to True.

+* ### FileBrowser.show_files
+Boolean Property, defaults to True.
+Display files in the browser.
+Setting this to False will result in only folders being shown.

+* ### FileBrowser.require_filename
+Boolean Property, defaults to True.
+When this is True, the select button cannot be clicked if no file or folder is selected or provided.

+* ### FileBrowser.edit_filename
+Boolean Property, defaults to False.
+Setting this to True allows the user to enter a filename manually, or to edit existing filenames.
+This can only be used when multi_select is disabled.
+The edited filename will be stored in the variable 'edited_selected', be sure to check this if you wish to use the user's edit.
+Be warned: enabling this may result in the 'selected' variable being empty, and only the 'edited_selected' variable containing a valid value.

+* ### FileBrowser.clear_filename
+Boolean Property, defaults to True.
+When this is True, the filename will be cleared when in file select mode and the folder is changed.

+* ### FileBrowser.autoselect_files
+Boolean Property, defaults to False.
+Setting this to True will cause all files to be selected in the folder when each folder is opened.
+This variable only works when multi_select is enabled.

+* ### FileBrowser.cancel_text
+String Property, defaults to 'Cancel'.
+This is the text shown on the cancel button.

+* ### FileBrowser.select_text
+String Property, defaults to 'Select'.
+This is the text shown on the confirm or ok button.

+* ### FileBrowser.shortcuts_size
+Numeric Property, defaults to 0.5.
+This is the size_hint_x variable for the shortcuts area on the right side, also controls the width of the ok and cancel buttons.

+* ### FileBrowser.show_cancel
+Boolean Property, defaults to True.
+Setting this to False will hide the cancel button.
+Hide this if you have a different method for canceling the file selection.

+* ### FileBrowser.show_select
+Boolean Property, defaults to True.
+Setting this to False will hide the ok button.
+Hide this if you have a different way of confirming a file selection.

+* ### FileBrowser.show_folder_edit
+Boolean Property, defaults to True.
+Setting this to False will hide the new folder and delete folder buttons.
+Hide these if you do not want the user to modify the folder structure.

+* ### FileBrowser.show_filename
+Boolean Property, defaults to True.
+Setting this to False will hide the selected filename field.
+This may be useful to hide for export dialogs, or for folder selection dialogs.

+* ### FileBrowser.
+Boolean Property, defaults to True.
+Setting this to

 # snu.songplayer Classes

 ## snu.songplayer.SongPlayer